pybind/pybind11/README.rst

 Dean Moldovan, Ben Pritchard, Jason Rhinelander, Boris Schäling,  Pim Schellart, Henry Schreiner, Ivan Smirnov, Boris Staletic, and Patrick Stewart.

+We thank Google for a generous financial contribution to the continuous integration infrastructure used by this project.

 Contributing
 ~~~~~~~~~~~~